 - A six-minute documentary feature: you choose the subject.

 We suggest preparing these elements first.
 Then go to the online application where you can complete the application form.

 - Resume: If you have media and writing experience, please emphasize it.

 - Personal Statement: We’re looking for hard working, curious, story-driven, wanna-be radio producers.
-This won’t be an eight-week radio vacation on the Cape.
+This won’t be a nine-week radio vacation on the Cape.
 This will be challenging, demanding, and all-consuming in a good, steep-learning-curve kind of way.
-In 500 words or less, tell us why you want to be here, why you want to make radio and what you expect to do when you leave.
+In 500 words or less, tell us why you want to be here, why you want to make narrative, story-driven radio and what you expect to do when you leave.

-- Application Fee: There is a $50 application fee.
-You can submit it either via PayPal or you can send a check to: Atlantic Public Media, 3 Water St., P.O.
+- Application Fee: There is a $60 USD application fee.
+You can submit it either via PayPal or by sending a check made out to Atlantic Public Media, and mailed to APM, 3 Water St., P.O.
 Box 445, Woods Hole, MA 02543.

 Visit our FAQ.
 If you don’t find an answer there, please write to us at info [at] transom [dot] org.